Related links

 At the University, we define generative AI as a rapidly evolving class of computer algorithms capable of creating digital content – including text, images, video, music and computer code.

-They work by deriving patterns from large sets of training data that become encoded into predictive mathematical models, a process commonly referred to as ‘learning’.
-These models do not keep a copy of the data they were trained on, but rather generate novel content entirely from the patterns they encode.
-People can then use interfaces like ChatGPT, Copilot, Gemini, Claude or MidJourney to input prompt – typically instructions in plain language – to make generative AI models produce outputs.
+These algorithms work by deriving patterns from large sets of training data that become encoded into predictive mathematical models, a process commonly referred to as ‘learning’.
+These models do not keep a copy of the data they were trained on, but rather, generate novel content entirely from the patterns they encode.
+People can then use AI interfaces like ChatGPT, Copilot, Gemini, Claude or MidJourney to input ‘prompts’ – typically, instructions in plain language – to make generative AI models produce outputs.

-There are many AI-powered applications and tools that can be beneficial to your studies.
+There are many AI-powered applications and tools that can be beneficial to your studies, but there are also situations in which using AI tools may not be appropriate.
 Using AI responsibly involves ensuring these tools are used ethically, understanding their limitations, and maintaining a balance between technology and traditional approaches to learning.
-There are situations where using these tools may not be appropriate.
-It’s important for students to develop critical thinking, communication, and other skills (including written communication) and conduct independent research, rather than becoming overly reliant on AI tools.
+It’s important for students to develop critical thinking, communication, and other skills (including written communication) and conduct independent research, rather than solely relying on AI tools.

 If you are permitted to use automated writing tools or generative AI by your unit coordinator, you will need to include a statement in your submitted work explaining:

-Turnitin has a detector for artificial intelligence use in submitted work.
-If an academic suspects that part or all of your assessment has been generated using AI technology, the Turnitin AI detection tool may be used to evaluate the situation.
-It’s important to note that the AI detector score would not be the only evidence to raise an academic integrity issue, but will be considered alongside other relevant evidence.
+Turnitin has a tool for detecting use of artificial intelligence in student work.
+If a marker or teacher suspects that part or all of your assessment has been generated using AI technology and its use was not permitted, or use was not acknowledged, the Turnitin AI detection tool may be used to evaluate the situation.
+It’s important to note that the AI detector score would not be the only evidence relied upon for an academic integrity case, but will be considered alongside other relevant evidence.

 If you have further questions about how to use AI responsibly and productively, visit the Canvas site for AI in Education or contact the Office of Educational Integrity by emailing educational.integrity@sydney.edu.au.